 Carrie Fisher and Debbie Reynolds buried together after LA memorial service

-The funeral of Carrie Fisher and Debbie Reynolds is believed to be taking place in Los Angeles following a star-studded memorial service at the home of the Star Wars actress.
+“We have so much of them that was left behind, all of my sister’s words and all the movies and things they created and that’s what we need to remember.

+“My mother was one of the most giving people with charities and my sister, of course, was another of the most giving.”

-A cortege with two hearses arrived at Forest Lawn Memorial Park-Hollywood Hills shortly before 9am on Friday, accompanied by two motorcycles sounding their sirens.
+A funeral cortege with two hearses arrived at Forest Lawn shortly before 9am on Friday, accompanied by two motorcycles sounding their sirens.

+Carrie’s daughter Billie Lourd was also seen at the grounds, along with actor Taylor Lautner.

-Around an hour later Reynolds’ son Todd Fisher drove into the grounds, which is the resting place of celebrities including Bette Davis, Stan Laurel and Liberace.
+Todd had previously confirmed his mother and sister would be buried together at the grounds, which is the resting place for celebrities including Bette Davis, Stan Laurel and Liberace.

-Mr Fisher has confirmed his mother Debbie and sister Carrie – who has reportedly been cremated – will be buried together following their deaths just a day apart.
+Singin’ In The Rain star Debbie, died aged 84 following a suspected stroke, a day after Carrie’s death.

-On Thursday Meryl Streep, Gwyneth Paltrow and Star Wars creator George Lucas were among the mourners who gathered at Fisher’s estate in Coldwater Canyon, Los Angeles, where she and her mother Reynolds were next-door neighbours.
+On Thursday Meryl Streep, Gwyneth Paltrow and Star Wars creator George Lucas were among the mourners who gathered at Carrie’s estate in Coldwater Canyon, Los Angeles, where she and her mother Debbie were next-door neighbours.

 British actors Stephen Fry and Eric Idle, singer Courtney Love and actresses Jamie Lee Curtis and Meg Ryan were also spotted at the compound.